Overview

 Governance

 CIMB's Group Board is ultimately responsible for all sustainability matters within the Group, including climate change.
-The Group Sustainability and Governance Committee advises on strategic sustainability matters, focusing on the climate change strategy.
+The Group Sustainability and Governance Committee of the Board advises on strategic sustainability matters, focusing on the climate change strategy.
 The Board Risk and Compliance Committee establishes climate risk appetite and management practices, the Audit Committee ensures internal control against climate risks, and the Group Nomination and Remuneration Committee assesses board-level climate competency.

-Management-wise, the Group Transformation Committee (GTC) and Group Sustainability Council are key players.
-The GSC, led by the Group Chief Sustainability Officer (CSO) and featuring regional and cross-functional representatives, designs and oversees the Group's climate change strategy, goals, targets, and action plans.
-It also establishes portfolio and sector-specific targets aligned with the Group's commitments in the Net Zero Banking Alliance.
-On the other hand, the GTC, led by the Group Chief Executive Officer, ensures the timely and effective execution of the Forward23+ Sustainability Programme, which includes climate-related projects.
+Management-wise, the Group Transformation Committee (GTC) and the Group Sustainability Council (GSC) play key roles.
+The GSC, chaired by the CEO of CIMB Bank Berhad, and featuring regional and cross-functional representatives, designs and oversees the Group's climate change strategy, goals, targets, and action plans.
+It also establishes portfolio and sector-specific targets aligned with the Group's commitments as part of the Net Zero Banking Alliance.
+The GTC, led by the Group Chief Executive Officer, ensures the timely and effective execution of the Forward30 Sustainability Programme, which includes important climate-related projects.

-Name of Executives Incentive Type KPIs
+Executives Incentive Type Examples of Climate-related KPIs

 Chief Executive Officers